awsteiner/o2scl/doc/o2scl/part/sphinx/part.rst

 :math:`10^6` (and frequently better than this).
 For :cpp:class:`o2scl::fermion_rel_tl`, the accuracy can be improved to 1 part in :math:`10^{10}` by decreasing the integration tolerances.

+See :ref:`Fermion Integrals` for more discussion on the fermion integrals.

 The class :cpp:class:`o2scl::fermion_nonrel_tl` assumes a non-relativistic dispersion relation for fermions.
 It uses an exact method for both